Alma, Michigan

 Alma is the largest city in Gratiot County in the U.S. state of Michigan.
 The population was 9,488 at the 2020 census.
 It was incorporated as the Village of Alma in 1872 and became a city in 1905.

 Alma hosts the annual Highland Festival on Memorial Day weekend.
 It brings members of Scottish clans and interested onlookers together for a weekend of Highland dancing, bagpipes, kilts, and camaraderie.

 Alma College, a small liberal-arts institution of approximately 1,300 students, is located in town and focuses on multidisciplinary learning in a residential setting.

-Alma is the birthplace of both the modernist architect Ralph Rapson and writer/composer/lyricist Dan Goggin (Nunsense).

-Alma was the home of Leonard Refineries which sold gasoline and other petroleum products throughout the lower peninsula of Michigan from its founding in 1936 until about 1966.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.09 sqmi, of which 5.93 sqmi is land and 0.16 sqmi is water.

 History

 Alma was founded in 1853 by Ralph Ely.
 Perhaps first known for the Alma Springs Sanitarium, built and promoted in the 1880s by millionaire lumberman and capitalist Ammi W. Wright, it achieved its greatest prominence nationally in the 1910s and 1920s as home of the Republic Motor Truck Company, briefly the largest exclusive truck manufacturer in the world.
-At one point the maker of one out of every nine trucks on the roads in the United States.
-It was one of the major suppliers of "Liberty trucks" used by American troops during World War I. In 1953 Alma became the first place that high-octane gas, 96 octane, was produced.
+At one point, Republic was the maker of one out of every nine trucks on the roads in the United States.
+It was one of the major suppliers of "Liberty trucks" used by American troops during World War I.

+Alma was the home of Leonard Refineries which sold gasoline and other petroleum products throughout the lower peninsula of Michigan from its founding in 1936 until about 1966, when it became Total Refineries until its closing in 1999 and demolition in 2003.
+In 1953 Alma became the first place that high-octane gas, 96 octane, was produced.